Iowa Public Television

 - September 1994: The network discontinued its cycle of re-runs, with the last story to air being Survival in September.
 Fans were, however, able to get a reprieve by raising funds through a pledge drive.
 At the time, IPTV was one of the few markets in the US still screening non-stop re-runs of the omnibus editions, from An Unearthly Child onwards.

 - By 1998, IPTV was one of only five markets in the US still screening the series.
-During its broadcast history, IPTV would show often one episode multiple nights a week, one episode per week, omnibus versions every Friday night, then back to one episode per week, etc.
+During its broadcast history, IPTV would show often one episode multiple nights a week, one episode per week, omnibus versions every Friday night, then back to one episode per week, etc. These SciFi Friday Night screenings were hosted by Mike Frisbie.

 - 3 March 2001: Remembrance of the Daleks airs as part of a National Doctor Who Night repeat.
+The broadcast is presented by Sylvester McCoy.

 - 27 September 2003: The Airzone Solution and Auton, two of the BBV Productions spin-off videos, air back to back from 9pm.